Callumk7/cloudflare-blog/content/posts/introduction-to-playq.md

 Supabase: At the core of playQ lies Supabase, an open-source Firebase alternative that provides seamless authentication and database management.
 Supabase replicates many of Firebase's features, such as real-time subscriptions and auto-generated APIs, while offering the versatility and power of PostgreSQL.

 Remix and React: The user interface (UI), routing, and data loading are powered by the dynamic duo of Remix and React.
-Remix is a cutting-edge web framework for React that prioritizes user experience, while React facilitates the efficient development of reusable UI components.
+Remix is a cutting-edge web framework for React that priorities user experience, while React facilitates the efficient development of reusable UI components.

 DrizzleORM: playQ's Object-Relational Mapping (ORM) is handled by DrizzleORM, a powerful tool that maps JavaScript objects to database tables, simplifying data operations like inserting, updating, or querying.